Booth comparison

 Photo-Me Passport Photo

-Users searching for Photo-Me passport photo usually want a booth-style route that feels immediate.
-This page compares that machine-led intent with an online alternative so the workflow stays clear before checkout.
+Users searching for Photo-Me passport photo usually want a booth-style route that feels immediate or local.
+This page compares that machine-led intent with an online alternative so the workflow stays clear before checkout, another trip, or a code-related failure.

 Direct answer

-A Photo-Me-style booth route can suit users who want a self-service physical location, but an online route is usually easier when the application is digital-first and you want clearer guidance on digital files, photo codes, and common rejection issues.
+A Photo-Me-style booth or machine route can suit users who want a self-service physical location, especially if the real search is for a nearby booth, but an online route is usually easier when the application is digital-first and you want clearer guidance on digital files, photo codes, common rejection issues, and whether the trip is needed at all.

 Independent comparison page.
 Not affiliated with Photo-Me.
 It is designed to compare booth-led habit with a digital-first online workflow for UK applications.